-The EVPN/BGP Saga Continues
+The EVPN/EBGP Saga Continues

 Aldrin wrote a well-thought-out comment to my EVPN Dilemma blog post explaining why he thinks it makes sense to use Juniper’s IBGP (EVPN) over EBGP (underlay) design.
 The only problem I have is that I forcefully disagree with many of his assumptions.